danielfm/smudge/README.md

 ;; Settings
 (setq spotify-oauth2-client-secret "<spotify-app-client-secret>")
 (setq spotify-oauth2-client-id "<spotify-app-client-id>")
+(setq spotify-transport 'connect)
 ````

 In order to get the the client ID and client secret, you need to create
 [a Spotify app](https://developer.spotify.com/my-applications), specifying
 <http://localhost:8591/> as the redirect URI.

+To use the "Spotify Connect" transport (in order to control players across the network and have the ability to control volume), set `spotify-transport` to `'connect`.
+This feature requires a Spotify premium subscription.
+Otherwise set it to `'apple` (Mac OS) or `'dbus` (GNU Linux).

 ### Creating The Spotify App